-- To determine the most appropriate individualised treatments; - To find more women at increased risk.
-If managed correctly with appropriate support and counselling for those undergoing testing, the prospect of increased primary prevention is a significant one, potentially reducing the impact of this deadly disease in future years.
+- To determine the most appropriate individualised treatments - To find more women at increased risk.
+If managed correctly with appropriate support and counselling for those undergoing testing, the prospect of increased primary prevention is a significant one, potentially reducing the impact of this deadly disease in future years

-There is still much more work to be done, in different populations, to identify where mutations occur within the BRCAI and 2 genes.
-For example, in women of Ashkenazi Jewish descent, founder mutations occur mainly in three sites28, whereas in different populations mutations can occur at many different points.
-A recent study by Rebbeck et al has shown that the risks may vary by type and location of BRCA mutation29.
+There is still much more work to be done, in different populations, to identify where mutations occur within the BRCA1 and BRCA2 genes.
+For example, in women of Ashkenazi Jewish descent, founder mutations occur mainly in three sites37, whereas in different populations mutations can occur at many different points.
+A study by Rebbeck et al (2015) showed that the risks may vary by type and location of BRCA mutation38.

-Lynch syndrome is an autosomal dominant cancer predisposition syndrome that is responsible for 1-3% of all colorectal cancers, and 10-15% of all inherited ovarian cancer cases30.
-The lifetime risk for individuals with a family history of Lynch syndrome is 6-8%31.
+Lynch syndrome is an autosomal dominant cancer predisposition syndrome that is responsible for 1-3% of all colorectal cancers, and 10-15% of all inherited ovarian cancer cases39.
+The lifetime risk for individuals with a family history of Lynch syndrome is 6-8%40.

 The most common types of ovarian cancer in these individuals are endometrioid and clear cell.
-Other cancers associated with Lynch syndrome include endometrial, stomach, small intestine, liver, gallbladder ducts, upper urinary tract, brain, and skin cancer.
-Mutations occur in one of the four mismatch repair genes MHL1, MSH2, MSH6 and PMS2.
+Other cancers associated with Lynch syndrome include womb cancer (endometrial), stomach, small intestine, liver, gallbladder ducts, upper urinary tract, brain, and skin cancer.
+Mutations occur in one of the four mismatch repair genes MHL1, MSH2, MSH6, and PMS2.
 Women who develop ovarian cancer because of these mutations are most likely to be diagnosed at stage I or II.